vweevers/win-detect-browsers/readme.md

 npm install win-detect-browsers -g  # For CLI
 ```

-## Changelog

-*The changelog has moved to [CHANGELOG.md](CHANGELOG.md).*

 ## Background

 Browser detection on Windows can't be done right.
-This is the *try-everything-and-fail-silently* approach.
+This is the _try-everything-and-fail-silently_ approach.
 It accounts for architecture differences, normalizes environment variables, tries default locations, searches the registry (in the HKLM and HKCU hives as well as WoW counterparts) (including [Start Menu Internet Applications](http://msdn.microsoft.com/en-us/library/windows/desktop/dd203067(v=vs.85).aspx), Google Updater and more), and looks in `PATH`.
 Version numbers are then read from the executable metadata.

 `browser-launcher` by substack has [poor Windows support](https://github.com/substack/browser-launcher/issues/7), and it prompted me to create this module.
 It is now used in [browser-launcher2](https://github.com/benderjs/browser-launcher2), ~~an active~~ a once active fork of `browser-launcher`.